TGA - regulatory changes to custom-made medical devices

 • manufacturing devices with materials not already on the ARTG and exceed the exemption for very low volumes of up to five (5) devices.

-You can find detailed information including a step-by-step guide with screenshots in the Submitting a custom-made medical device / patient-matched medical device transition notification Guide provided by the TGA.
+You can find detailed information including Step-by-step instructions for how to submit a custom-made medical device / patient-matched medical device notification provided by the TGA.

 The TGA’s new, improved custom-made medical device database requires you to use a valid GMDN code.
 GMDN code tables are available in the database for you to search and you can also refer to the ASO GMDN Code table and ASO Guide for details.